bst27/100-days-of-code/log.md

 Certification" at [freeCodeCamp](https://www.freecodecamp.org/).

 **Thoughts**: It has been really easy to start using Angular Material in an existing Angular project.
-The docs are quiet good.
+The docs are quite good.
 Thanks to Twitter I found more helpful websites like Indie Hackers or the Hemingway App today.

 **Link(s) to work**:
 * https://github.com/bst27/plaudern